Colorado River Timeline

 Lake Powell

 When Glen Canyon Dam was completed on Sept.
 13, 1963, Lake Powell began to fill.
-It took 16 years to fill to the 3,700 feet level on June 22, 1980.
-It was built to store water for Utah, Colorado, New Mexico and Wyoming and help the Upper Basin meet their obligation to the Lower Basin states, while not impairing the ability of the Upper Basin to fully develop their allocation.
-This water is also used for recreation, power generation and delivering water to Arizona, California and Nevada.
+It took 16 years to fill to the 3,700 feet elevation level on June 22, 1980.
+It was built to store water and help the Upper Basin states meet their Compact obligations.
+This reservoir water is also used for recreation and power generation.

 • Sept.
 30, 1968